| PAST MONTH IN THEYDON BOIS OCTOBER 2003 HERE ARE SOME OF THE EVENTS, NOT NECESSARILY IN CHRONOLOGICAL

 amount of dumping which was now taking place which included car tyres

+and building rubble.
 The lack of use of the youth centre building in Loughton Lane was

 criticised by person or persons unknown through a letter to the local